 In scriptwriting program

-Gaylord Hall includes two state-of-the-art open multimedia labs available for all students.
+Gaylord Hall includes two state-of-the-art open multimedia labs available for students.

 Gaylord Hall includes four complete digital broadcast studios.